Thermal Macroeconomics: An axiomatic theory of aggregate economic phenomena

 The approach has three important payoffs.
-Firstly, it provides a new, and more solid, foundation for some aspects of standard macroeconomic theory, such as the existence of market prices, the value of money, the meaning of inflation, the symmetry and negative-definiteness of a macro-version of the Slutsky matrix, and the Le Chatelier-Samuelson principle, without relying on implausibly strong rationality assumptions over individual microeconomic agents.
+Firstly, it provides a new foundation for some aspects of standard macroeconomic theory, at least in the context of extensive exchange economies (explained below), without relying on implausibly strong rationality assumptions over individual microeconomic agents.
+These aspects include the existence of market prices, the value of money, the meaning of inflation, the symmetry and negative-definiteness of a macro-version of the Slutsky matrix, and the Le Chatelier-Samuelson principle, without relying on implausibly strong rationality assumptions over individual microeconomic agents.
 Secondly, the approach generates new results, including implications for money flow and trade when two or more economies are put in contact, in terms of new concepts such as economic entropy, economic temperature, goods' ``values'', and money capacity.
 We will see that some of these are related to standard economic concepts (e.g.~marginal utility of money, market prices).
-Yet our approach derives them at a purely macroeconomic level and gives them a meaning independent of usual restrictions, e.g.~to rational agents.
-Others of the concepts, such as economic entropy and temperature, have no direct counterparts in standard economics, though they have important economic interpretations and implications, as ``aggregate utility'' and the inverse marginal aggregate utility of money, respectively.
-Thirdly, this analysis promises to open up new frontiers in macroeconomics by building a bridge to ideas from non-equilibrium thermodynamics.
-In contrast to the strict economic notion of equilibrium, the present approach starts from a statistical physics notion of equilibrium and thereby has the potential to extend to the more realistic non-equilibrium settings, as in physics.
+But here they are derived at a purely macroeconomic level.
+Other concepts, such as economic entropy and temperature, have no direct counterparts in standard economics, though they have important economic interpretations as ``aggregate utility'' and the inverse marginal aggregate utility of money, respectively.
+Thirdly, this analysis provides a natural framework for exploring more complex economic phenomena using thermodynamic ideas, as well as for measuring economic counterparts of thermodynamic properties in real economies, for example, through an economic analogue of calorimetry.
+Moreover, the present approach may open up new frontiers in macroeconomics by building a bridge to ideas from non-equilibrium thermodynamics.
+In contrast to the strict economic notion of equilibrium, the present approach starts from a statistical physics notion of equilibrium and thereby has the potential to extend to more realistic non-equilibrium settings.
 More broadly, we hope that the economic analogue of entropy (governing the possible transitions between states of economic systems) may prove to be as fruitful for the social sciences as entropy has been in the natural sciences.